 User B can distinguish between the two reports by navigating to the object and inspecting the Owner column.

 Share a query from Explore or an app

 You can copy a query URL that allows another user to re-run that specific query.
 You can share the URL using email or another communication service, or bookmark the query to save your query definition and re-run the query later.

-The user with which you want to share a query must have an account on your Interana instance, as well as permission to view all of the properties used in your query.
+The user with which you want to share a query must have an account on your Interana instance, access to your dataset, and permission to view all of the objects used in your query.
 In addition, your admin can hide the query share button.
 To ensure that sharing is successful, pin your query to a board and follow the steps in Share a board or user-created object above.